drbroad/jq.InfiniteSlide/README.md

   - Touch Friendly
   - Infinite looping of elements

-## This isn't registered with Bower - how do i install?
+## This isn't registered with Bower - how do I install?
 ```
 bower install drbroad/jqInfiniteSlide --save-dev
 ```